 Length of Placement.
-Registered sex offenders under court supervision will be placed in DAEP for a minimum of 90 days school days, which is the equivalent of one semester.
-Registered sex offenders who are not under any form of court supervision but are assigned to DAEP must serve a minimum of 90 days school days, which is the equivalent of one semester.
+Registered sex offenders under court supervision will be placed in DAEP for a minimum of 90 school days, which is the equivalent of one semester.
+Registered sex offenders who are not under any form of court supervision but are assigned to DAEP must serve a minimum of 90 school days, which is the equivalent of one semester.

+Transfers.
+Registered sex offenders under court supervision that transfer into the District will be required to complete an additional 90 school days which is the equivalent of one semester in DAEP in addition to the assignment assessed by the previous school district.
 Registered sex offenders who are not under court supervision that transfer into the District will be required to complete the DAEP assignment assessed by the previous school district, but will receive credit for any time already spent in DAEP.